Amjyot Singh: Early life and career

 By 2008, Singh was promoted to the state team and the national under-16 team.
 He also joined the prestigious Ludhiana Basketball Academy in Ludhiana, Punjab.
 The Punjab state-run academy has trained many of India's top players, such as Satnam Singh Bhamara, Amritpal Singh, and Jagdeep Singh.
 With Ludhiana, Amjyot was coached by S. Subramanian.
 Singh, in 2010, led Punjab to a junior national basketball title as its captain.
 In March 2011, his Ludhiana team was defeated by Punjab Police Jalandhar at the Shaheed-e-azam Bhagat Singh Punjab Games championship.

 Singh won the 2012 Senior National Basketball Championship with Punjab, helping defeat Tamil Nadu by 8 points.
 In May 2012, he was selected to play at the third edition of the India Basketball All-Star Showcase in Mumbai.
 In 2013, Singh left Punjab to join Tamil Nadu at the Senior National Basketball Championship.
 However, he was unable to play because he did not receive a No Objection Certificate (NOC) to compete for Tamil Nadu.
 Without Singh, they were defeated by his old team in the semifinal round.
 At the same event in 2014, Singh was forced to sit out again after suffering five fractures to his nose during the tournament.
 Despite his absence, his Tamil Nadu team won the title.

 Professional career

+NBDL: Hyogo Storks (2015-2016)

 In the summer of 2015, Singh took part in the BJ Challenge Summer League in Japan, where he played for Hyogo Impulse, the developmental team to the Hyogo Storks, in pursuit of a professional contract.
 He saw immediate success in his first week with his team at the summer league.
 On 25 August 2015, he signed a one-year contract with the Tokyo Excellence of the National Basketball Development League (NBDL), the second-tier league in Japan.
 Singh and former Hyogo teammate Amritpal Singh, who joined the Excellence at the same time, became the first Indian men's players to play in a professional basketball league outside of India.
 He finished the season averaging 18 points, 10 rebounds, 2 assists, and 4 blocks per game.

+NBA D-League (2017-2019)

+On October 12, 2016, Singh signed with the NBA D-League after going undrafted.

+NBA G League: Oklahoma City Blue and Wisconsin Herd (2017-2019)

-On 17 March 2018 he was waived by the Oklahoma City Blue, but was re-signed five days later.
+On 17 March 2018, Singh was waived by the Oklahoma City Blue, but was re-signed five days later.
+Singh later became the 3rd Indian-born player to hold a NBA G League roster spot.
+With the Blue, Singh played a total of 30 games for them, where he averaged 2.7 points, one rebound, and 0.4 assists on 8.3 minutes of gameplay.

+On February 18, 2019, Singh signed with the Wisconsin Herd to fill in roster void while Xavier Munford was playing for USA Basketball.
+In his six games with the Herd, Singh averaged two points, 1.7 rebounds, and 0.7 assists in the six games he played with them.